stevomitric/mat-judge/README.md

 # Mat-judge API
-Execute, evaluate and judge code in an isolated secure enviroment, all by simple API calls.
+Execute, evaluate and judge code in an isolated, secure enviroment, all by simple API calls.

 ## Overview
 Mat-judge is an open source online judging system.
 It executes and evaluates code based on specified parameters.
 With easy installation, you can integrate it into your application in no time :rocket: